Topological operators, noninvertible symmetries and decomposition: Introduction

-The structure of decomposition is tied to existence of one-form symmetries, both invertible and noninvertible.
-Briefly, if the universes are copies of one another, there is an invertible one-form symmetry, and if some universes are distinct, there is a noninvertible symmetry.
-Studying this solely from the topological Gukov-Witten operators (dimension-zero twist fields) can be confusing: in the ring of dimension-zero twist fields, there exist many noninvertible elements, such as e.g. projectors\footnote{ Idempotents built from dimension-zero twist fields that project states and operators onto corresponding universes. }, regardless of whether there is a noninvertible one-form symmetry.
+The structure of decomposition is tied to existence of one-form symmetries.
+Briefly, if the universes are copies of one another, one would naturally label the one-form symmetry invertible, and if some universes are distinct, then for reasons we shall discuss, the one-form symmetry could be naturally called noninvertible.
+Studying this solely from the topological Gukov-Witten operators (dimension-zero twist fields) can be confusing: in the ring of dimension-zero twist fields, there exist many noninvertible elements, such as e.g.~projectors\footnote{ Idempotents built from dimension-zero twist fields that project states and operators onto corresponding universes. }, regardless of whether there is a noninvertible one-form symmetry.
 The universes of decomposition are associated with representations of the trivially-acting subgroup, and we will propose that those representations can be used to distinguish invertible from noninvertible one-form symmetries.
 If the representation is nontrivial and one-dimensional, then it signals existence of an (invertible) one-form symmetry and, hand-in-hand, multiple identical universes.
 If the representation associated with a universe is of higher dimension, then it indicates a noninvertible symmetry, and, except in special cases, implies that the corresponding universe is distinct.

 We give a couple of examples in orbifolds (without discrete torsion) below: \begin{enumerate} \item If the trivially-acting normal subgroup lies within the center (so that one has an ordinary one-form symmetry), the theory decomposes into copies of one other theory (with possible theta angle or $B$ field shifts).
 For example, consider an orbifold $[X/{\mathbb Z}_n]$ where the ${\mathbb Z}_n$ acts trivially on $X$.
 In this case, decomposition says